NicGorod/MusicBot/README.md

 Made by Nicolas Gorodnitchi

-Desc: discord bot for playing music off of youtube
+Desc: Discord bot for playing music off of youtube

+Current functionalities:
-Current functionalities: Direct play using youtube links or search, full stack dt queue functionality, full stop and wipe
+-Direct play using youtube links or search using Google API -queue functionality, play next in queue
+-full stop and wipe, pause, resume
+-Can overide something playing and maintain a queue

 # Known bugs:
-if something is playing and something is queued then when !play is called the queue is quickly played through with each song staying for about a second until the last song is reached and fully played.
+None at the moment

 # Next steps:
-1. Fix bugs
-2. Add soundcloud functionality
+1. Add soundcloud functionality if demand found

 # Dependecies and installation commands:
 Install discord.py: